 Something can be body-positive and at the same time, leave thin bodies out of the conversation.
 Because eradicating oppression sometimes means decentering the conversation from around the oppressor.

 If we want to work together in a movement to end body-shaming, we all need to be on board with the idea that no one should ever be made to feel bad about their bodies.

 But I also think that if we want to stand in solidarity with fat acceptance, we need to critically analyze the ways in which skinny- and fat-shaming differ.

 Because if we’re not prepared to do that hard thinking and work through our own privileges, then we’re not doing the movement any favors either.

-Melissa A. Fabello, Editor of Everyday Feminism, is a sexuality educator, eating disorder and body image activist, and media literacy vlogger based out of Philadelphia.
-She enjoys rainy days, Jurassic Park, and the occasional Taylor Swift song and can be found on YouTube and Tumblr.
+Melissa A. Fabello, Managing Editor of Everyday Feminism, is a body acceptance activist and sexuality scholar living in Philadelphia.
+She enjoys rainy days, tattoos, yin yoga, and Jurassic Park.
 She holds a B.S. in English Education from Boston University and an M.Ed. in Human Sexuality from Widener University.
 She is currently working on her PhD.
 She can be reached on Twitter @fyeahmfabello.
-Read her articles here and book her for speaking engagements here.